oleksandrbyk/blog/content/blog/2019-09-26-september-dvc-heartbeat.md

 We are sifting through the issues and discussions and share with you the most interesting takeaways.

-**Q: I’m getting an error message while trying to use AWS S3 storage: “ERROR: failed to push data to the cloud — Unable to locate credentials.”
+**Q: I’m getting an error message while trying to use AWS S3 storage:
-[Any ideas what’s happening?](https://discordapp.com/channels/485586884165107732/563406153334128681/587792932061577218)**
+`ERROR: failed to push data to the cloud — Unable to locate credentials.` [Any ideas what’s happening?](https://discordapp.com/channels/485586884165107732/563406153334128681/587792932061577218)**

 Most likely you haven’t configured your S3 credentials/AWS account yet.
 Please,